-Celebrate St. Patrick’s Day with a rainbow card filled with three dimensional four leaf clovers!
-A beautiful watercolor rainbow and a collage of torn blue tissue paper will build up your child’s crafting skills in this project.
-Present this DIY card to anyone who wants a bit of luck, and they’ll be sure to love it.
+Celebrate St. Patrick’s Day with a rainbow card filled with four-leaf clovers!
+Creating a beautiful watercolor rainbow and a collage of torn blue tissue paper will build up your child’s crafting skills.
+Present this DIY card to anyone who needs a bit of good luck.

 What You Need: